 Be Prepared in Case of an Accident

 Even if you follow these guidelines, you are still at risk of being involved in an accident every time you get into your car.
-It is extremely important that you ensure your car is equipped with safety equipment like airbags, and that you always wear your safety belt.
+You must ensure your car is equipped with safety equipment like airbags, and that you always wear your safety belt.
 Keep a first-aid kit and safety equipment in your trunk, just in case.